node-m2m/m2m/Readme.md

 It uses a FaaS (Function-as-a-Service) API also called *serverless* allowing anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a lot more.

-You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
+You can deploy multiple device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning an on-prem server.
 Your device servers will be accessible through its user-assigned *device id* from client applications.

-You can set multiple *Channel Data* or *HTTP API* resources from your device servers as well as *GPIO* resources from Raspberry Pi devices.
+You can set multiple *Channel Data* or *HTTP API* resources on your device servers as well as *GPIO* resources on Raspberry Pi devices.

 Access to clients and devices is restricted to authenticated and authorized users only.
 All communications traffic between clients and devices are fully encrypted using TLS.